Skip to main content

 I’ve been coaching the local volunteer leaders, Rose and Robinson Kelly for over a year.
 Zoom calls, video messages and emails.
 Being present in their community is important.
 I saw that when I went to Ukraine a year ago.

-Telling people you support them is one thing.
-Showing up in person sends a message on a different level.
 Jesse Snow is a 34-year-old follower of Jesus from Texas who gets it.
-He is employed for a 2nd term at the school in Fort Good Hope and volunteers to preach, runs community movie nights at the church, and takes youth on day trips on the winter ice road.
+He is employed for a 2nd term at the public school in Fort Good Hope and volunteers to preach, runs community movie nights at the church, and takes youth on day trips on the winter ice road.

 The church parsonage will afford me all the comforts of home, except for Jocelyn.

-The community is known for a 19th-century Gothic Revival style church, Our Lady of Good Hope.
+Good Hope is known for a 19th-century Gothic Revival style church, Our Lady of Good Hope.
 The Church was built between 1865 and 1885 and designated a National Historic Site in 1977.
-It is the oldest permanent structure in northern Canada.

 Ken Gaetz